CTU-IIG/thermobench/README.md

                              them (useful for testing).
-  -f, --fan-cmd=CMD          Command to turn the fan on (CMD 1) or off (CMD 0) -F, --fan-on               Switch the fan on while running COMMAND -l, --stdout               Log COMMAND stdout to CSV -n, --name=NAME            Basename of the .csv file -o, --output_dir=DIR       Where to create output .csv file -O, --output=FILE          The name of output CSV file (overrides -o and -n).
+  -f, --fan-cmd=CMD          Command to turn the fan on (CMD 1) or off (CMD 0) -F, --fan-on               Switch the fan on while running COMMAND -l, --stdout               Log COMMAND's stdout to CSV -n, --name=NAME            Basename of the .csv file -o, --output_dir=DIR       Where to create output .csv file -O, --output=FILE          The name of output CSV file (overrides -o and -n).